marleeheiken/backend-development-workspace/README.md

 **Name:** Marlee Heiken
 **Course:** Backend Development
+**Purpose:** This repository serves as my **digital notebook** for backend development.

 ##Overview of backend development workspace
-This repository serves as my **digital notebook** for backend development.
-It will hold the projects I build, skills I develop, and resources I collect throughout the course.
+This repo will hold the projects I build, skills I develop, and resources I collect throughout the course

 ##Learning objectives for the course**
 Throught this course I am excited to learn how to: